daviddalpiaz/appliedstats/logistic.md

 ## #   cs <dbl>, meeting <dbl>, original <dbl>, project <dbl>, re <dbl>, ...
 ```

 This dataset, created in the late 1990s at Hewlett-Packard Labs, contains 4601 emails, of which 1813 are considered spam.
 The remaining are not spam.
 (Which for simplicity, we might call, ham.)
-Additional details can be obtained by using `?spam` of by visiting the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/spambase){target="_blank"}.
+Additional details can be obtained by using `?spam` or by visiting the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/spambase){target="_blank"}.

 The response variable, `type`, is a **factor** with levels that label each email as `spam` or `nonspam`.
 When fitting models, `nonspam` will be the reference level, $Y = 0$, as it comes first alphabetically.